Azure/azure-sdk-for-net/sdk/core/Microsoft.Extensions.Azure/README.md

     services.AddSingleton<DependencyInjectionEnabledPolicy>();

     services.AddAzureClients(builder => {
-        // Register blob service client and initialize it using the Key Vault section of configuration builder.AddSecretClient(Configuration.GetSection("KeyVault"))
+        // Register blob service client and initialize it using the KeyVault section of configuration builder.AddSecretClient(Configuration.GetSection("KeyVault"))
             // Set the name for this client registration .WithName("NamedBlobClient")